arborchurch/arbor-web/site/content/messages/homesick/living-with-heaven-in-mind.md

 youtube_id: XUBZTW7dXU8
 ---

  How we think about eternity determines how we live today.
 If that's true and I'm living with my eternal end in mind, what does life practically look like?
 How does living with heaven in mind affect my calendar, my contentment, and my conversations?
-Heaven is our home, and scripture tells us that it’s worth looking forward to!
+Heaven is our home, and scripture tells us that it's worth looking forward to!